guberti/clt13/readme.md

 General Intuition
 -----------------
 Our CLT13 implementation provides the following functionality.
-One party can create a secret key that allows it to create *encodings* of messages and a public key.
+One party can create a secret key that allows them to create *encodings* of messages and to create a public key.
 The public key allows another party to add and multiply encodings.

-It also allows them to *zero-test* a top-level encoding.
-This top-level encoding means something specific: every encoded message has some *index*.
+The public key also provides *zero-testing* of encodings who are at the top-level index.
+This "top-level index" means something specific: every encoded message has some *index*.
 The encoding that results from multiplying two messages will be at the union of the two multiplicand's indices.
 Two encodings can be added only if they share the same index.
 Zero-testing will fail unless an encoding is at some predefined top-level index.

 Assymetric Modification
 -----------------------